 Choosing a Funeral Director

-You may wish to use a funeral director to take care of the person who has died and to make arrangements for the funeral.
+You may wish to appoint a funeral director (such as Poetic Endings) to take care of the person who has died and to make arrangements for the funeral.
 A funeral director will guide you through the many choices you have – from coffins to hearses, embalming and spending time with the person who has died.